16 Types of Fishes With Big Lips

 12. Triggerfish

 Triggerfish mostly prey on crustaceans, mollusks, small fish, urchins, etc. The predators of the fish species are larger, sharks, and humans.
-Talking about the appearance, they have a large head that is narrow to small mouths, and the eyes are near the head.
+Talking about appearance, they have a large head that is narrow to small mouths, and the eyes are near the head.
 These species love to thrive in shallow tropical and subtropical waters across the world.

 Triggerfish have powerful jaws and usually feed on hard items such as crustaceans and mollusks.
 It is commonly seen feeding on sea urchins and other echinoderms.
 They are popular marine aquarium species and this is the primary cause of the decline in their population.